 - Sexuality/Nudity: None.
 The closest the film comes to anything suggestive is a discussion of a firing resulting from one man telling a woman that she has child-bearing hips and a discussion of Racine’s background, which includes a high-school teacher, who is said to have touched her classmates.

 - Violence/Frightening/Intense: We see the aftermath of an attack on a bridge, with cars aflame and victims; a man floats in water, and we see a corpse, face-up; a photo of coffins; gunfire and gun wounds; dogs snarl and attack; a man is stabbed in the leg.

 The Bottom Line

 RECOMMENDED FOR: Collette and Malkovich fans.
 They give the only interesting performances.

 NOT RECOMMENDED FOR: Viewers looking for fresh, unfamiliar stories or even familiar stories told in interesting ways.

-Unlocked, directed by Michael Apted, opens in theaters September 1, 2017.
-It runs 98 minutes and stars Noomi Rapace, Orlando Bloom, Toni Collette, with John Malkovich, and Michael Douglas.
+Unlocked, directed by Michael Apted, opened in theaters September 1, 2017; available for home viewing November 14, 2017.
+It runs 98 minutes and stars Noomi Rapace, Orlando Bloom, Toni Collette, John Malkovich and Michael Douglas.
 Watch the trailer for Unlocked here.

 Publication date: August 31, 2017